nest/nestml/doc/nestml_language.rst

    blocks are added to the status dictionary of the neuron.
 -  Values can be set using
-   ``nest.SetStatus(<gid>, <variable>, <value>)`` where ``<variable>`` is the name of the corresponding NestML variable.
+   ``nest.SetStatus(<gid>, <variable>, <value>)`` where ``<variable>`` is the name of the corresponding NESTML variable.
 -  Values can be read using ``nest.GetStatus(<gid>, <variable>)``.
-This call will return the value of the corresponding NestML variable.
+This call will return the value of the corresponding NESTML variable.

 Recording values with devices
 -----------------------------